GouruRK/PPM-Visualiser/readme.md

 python3 main.py <file> -c <P1 | P2 | P3 | P4 | P5 | P5> -o <name>
 ```

-Note that windows user may type `py` instead of `python3`/
+Note that windows user may type `py` instead of `python3`

 ## Next step ?

-As indicated in the original subject, there are many ways to improve this project (this improvement may come latly), but here are some of them :
+As indicated in the original subject, there are many ways to improve this project (this improvement may come lately), but here are some of them :
 * Add color filters
 * Enable the user to modify the file directly from the screen and saved it as a new file